halon/pgp-keys/README.md

 - **`Bug`** Fix error message with `halonconfig --dist-check` and missing schemas
 - **`Bug`** Fixes to integrated (VM) package
   - Upgraded ClamAV to 1.0.1 to address CVE-2023-20032 and CVE-2023-20052
-    - *Note that ClamAV will be removed in 5.12*
+  - Fix web adminsitration bug when adding domains
-  - Could not add custom domains in webui
+  - Relaxed *DangerousExtensions* classification in eXpurgate (caused false positives)
-  - Relaxed DangerousExtensions in eXpurgate (to address FP)
+  - Allow changing *DangerousExtensions* with `antispam_expurgate_dangerous_extensions` setting
-  - Allow changing DangerousExtensions using `antispam_expurgate_dangerous_extensions`
+- **`Dep`** Please note that ClamAV is deprecated and will be removed in 5.12

 ## 5.11-p2
 Released 2023-02-09